Time Period: 1520-1750

 - 30.09.1821

-- Coinage Constitution in the Prussian States; effective 01.01.1826
+- Law on the reformation of the coinage (including subsidiary coins) in the Prussian States; effective 01.01.1826

 - 30.07.1838

-Treaty states in the Thaler area: Hesse (former Electorate), Prussia, Reuss (both lines), Saxony, Saxe-Altenburg, Saxe-Gotha, Saxe-Weimar, Schwarzburg-Rudolstadt-Unterherrschaft, Schwarzburg-Sondershausen.
+- Treaty states in the Thaler area: Hesse (former Electorate), Prussia, Reuss (both lines), Saxony, Saxe-Altenburg, Saxe-Gotha, Saxe-Weimar, Schwarzburg-Rudolstadt (Unterherrschaft), Schwarzburg-Sondershausen.

 - 24.01.1857

-Treaty states in the Thaler (Vereinstaler) area: Anhalt (both lines), Brunswick, Hanover, Hesse (former Electorate), Lippe, Oldenburg, Prussia (without Hohenzollern), Reuss (both lines), Saxony, Saxe-Altenburg, Saxe-Gotha, Saxe-Weimar, Schaumburg-Lippe, Schwarzburg-Rudolstadt-Unterherrschaft, Schwarzburg-Sondershausen, Waldeck & Pyrmont
+- Treaty states in the Thaler ("Vereinstaler") area: Anhalt (both lines), Brunswick, Hanover, Hesse (former Electorate), Lippe, Oldenburg, Prussia (without Hohenzollern), Reuss (both lines), Saxony, Saxe-Altenburg, Saxe-Gotha, Saxe-Weimar, Schaumburg-Lippe, Schwarzburg-Rudolstadt (Unterherrschaft), Schwarzburg-Sondershausen, Waldeck & Pyrmont.

 - 13.06.1867